SolomonYakubu/bluetooth-home-automation/README.md

 ## 🎉 Conclusion <a name = "conclusion"></a>

 You can easily control your home using this Home Automation System, you can buy the components used in this project and build a real life version if you wish.😃
-<a href = "mailto:soloyaks.sy@gmail.com">You can contact me via email for a guide in building a real life version</a>
+<a href = "mailto:soloyaks.sy@gmail.com">You can click here to contact me via email for a guide in building a real life version</a>